Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Introduction

-We provide a detailed discussion of related work in Appendix, along with a comprehensive comparison of existing algorithms in Appendix.
+We provide further related work in Appendix \ref{appendix_related_work}, along with a comprehensive comparison of existing algorithms in Appendix \ref{appendix_existing_algorithms}.
 Overall, while prior methods have made progress in improving robustness, they often do so at the cost of compromising $1$-consistency or significantly increasing time complexity.

 This leads to the central question of our work: \textit{Can we enhance the robustness of learning-augmented caching algorithms in a time-efficient manner, without compromising $1$-consistency?}